- there are many interlaced histories which led to the looting at Old Summer Palace

 For those who are interested to see in person how the bronze animal heads looks like, some are on display at museums in Beijing.

 I understand that a set of the zodiac heads from Jackie Chan’s movie was given to Singapore’s Asian Civilisation Museum in 2015.
 It was supposed to be a permanent exhibit; but on my recent trip in 2021, I didn’t see it.
 Another set was also donated to Taipei museum in Taiwan but removed later since it is “not considered to be art” and Chinese tourists seemed to be boycotting the museum due to the gift.
 You can also see the 12 zodiac heads in its entirety at Jackie Chan’s museum in Shanghai.
+There is even 1 set made of chocolate at a Chocolate theme park in Shanghai located at the old World Expo.

 Other places in Beijing which are interesting: